Donald Trump Approval Rating Shows No Effect From Mueller Report, He Remains Most Unpopular In Polling History

-Donald Trump spent Monday and Tuesday taking what Politico called a “victory lap” after the report of findings by Special Counsel Robert Mueller failed to indict him for either conspiracy with Russia, or obstruction of justice.
-But as polling data began to roll in on Tuesday, showing how the public responded to the Mueller Report, the numbers did not show much of a victory for Trump at all.
+Donald Trump spent Monday and Tuesday taking what Politico called a “victory lap” after the report of findings by Special Counsel Robert Mueller failed to indict him for either conspiracy with Russia or obstruction of justice.
+But as polling data began to roll in on Tuesday, showing how the public responded to the Mueller report, the numbers did not show much of a victory for Trump at all.

-In fact, as the polling firm Morning Consult reported, Trump’s popularity — or lack of it — among American voters remained “unchanged” following the Mueller Report, or more accurately, a four-page memo about the report by Attorney general William Barr, was made public on Sunday.
+In fact, as the polling firm Morning Consult reported, Trump’s popularity — or lack of it — among American voters remained “unchanged” after the Mueller Report, or more accurately, a four-page memo about the report by Attorney general William Barr, was made public on Sunday.

 “Trump’s net approval rating was 13 points underwater — the same as last week,” Morning Consult said, in a statement released along with the poll on Tuesday.